Green Goddess Chicken Sandwiches

 Who likes picnics?
 I do, I do!
 When Jeff and I lived in Ann Arbor, we went on picnics at Gallup Park all the time – we’d ride our bikes, then relax by the Huron River, and try to resist the urge to feed the dozens of families of geese with their goslings.
 One time, against our better judgement, we tossed them some crackers.
 Well, what happened next made us both feel terrible – two families of geese came over to chow down.
 One family had 8 babies, and the other had 10.
 In the feeding frenzy over those few scraps, all of the babies got mixed up.
 One family walked away with 6 babies, and one walked away with 12.
 I hope they got it straightened out eventually, because I still feel bad just thinking about it, and I haven’t fed wild animals ever since. #lessonlearned

 But, onward to happier times.
-Picnic food is the name of the game for #SundaySupper today, and Katy at Happy Baking Days is spreading out the gingham blanket and hosting this week.
 Recently, I’ve had a ton of fresh herbs around – chives, cilantro, parsley, AND basil!
 And it so happened that while I was doing some recipe research to feed myself Vegan Before 6, I came across this excellent-looking Vegan Green Goddess dressing at Oh She Glows.
 The flavors looked amazing, but well, I was going to be eating this sandwich after 6, so I didn’t keep it vegan.
 Bring on the Greek yogurt (true love).

 I threw a bunch of stuff in my mini food processor and whirled it up.
 To be honest, you don’t even need to measure anything here.
 I used a handful of each herb I had, one whole avocado, a half of a clove of garlic, a small tub of Greek yogurt, and some seasonings.
 I will note that this makes A LOT of Green Goddess sauce – about a cup and a half.
 I made four chicken sandwiches with it, and still had plenty of sauce left over.
 However, it keeps for about 2 days in the fridge (it even stays bright green!).